 Sibford School, Banbury

-A 50 acre Quaker co-ed day/boarding school for kids 3-18, near Banbury with a high level of pastoral care and small class sizes.
+Muddy says: A 50 acre Quaker co-ed day/boarding school for kids 3-18, near Banbury.
+A non-selective school with excellent SEN provision and a large intake of international students, it offers a high level of pastoral care and small class sizes.

 SIBFORD SCHOOL, BANBURY